EMF-Hams/echq-website/content/2024/_index.md

 ---
-title: ECHQ 2026 Planning
+title: ECHQ 2024 Archive
-linkTitle: 2026 Planning
+linkTitle: 2024 Archive
 toc: true
 cascade:
   type: docs
 ---
-This set of pages is to allow for coordination and planning for EMFCamp 2024.
+# This is an archive of the planning we did for 2024.

 ## Who?
 There's a list of [people attending]({{< ref "people" >}}) here.
 You might know some of them, but if you don't most of them are friendly and you will by the end of EMFCamp!
 Please feel free to add yourself to this page.